Erotemic/sm64-random-assets/install_on_replit.rst

    # Define where we will put the code (the REPL_SLUG is an REPL provided
    # environment variable that gives us folder name where we can put things
-   # without worrying about REPLit deleting them)
+   # without worrying about Replit deleting them)
    CODE_DPATH=$HOME/$REPL_SLUG/code
    echo "CODE_DPATH = $CODE_DPATH"
    mkdir -p $CODE_DPATH/code